ayesha-x-ansari/ayesha-x-ansari.github.io/_posts/2018-05-13-formatted_like_this.markdown

 ---
 layout: post
-title:      "Enter your title here"
+title:      "CLI Data Gem Project"
 date:       2018-05-13 18:45:24 -0400
 permalink:  formatted_like_this
 ---

-CLI Data Gem Project

 I should start off by acknowledging that I was overwhelmed and intimidated by the CLI Gem Project.
 However I overcame it after watching Avi's videos on how he created a CLI gem one step at a time.
 After following Avi's instructions everything started to fall in place.
 The fear waned and I gained my confidence back.